aosabook/500lines/dagoba/dagoba.markdown

 })
 ```

 We initialize `state.taken` to zero if it doesn't already exist.
-JavaScript has implicit coercion, but coerces `undefined` into `NaN`, so we have to be explicit here. [footnote: Some would argue it's best to be explicit all the time.
+JavaScript has implicit coercion, but coerces `undefined` into `NaN`, so we have to be explicit here[^footnoteN].

+[^footnoteN]: Some would argue it's best to be explicit all the time.
 Others would argue that a good system for implicits makes for more concise, readable code, with less boilerplate and a smaller surface area for bugs.
-One thing we can all agree on is that making effective use of JavaScript's implicit coercion requires memorizing a lot of non-intuitive special cases, making it a minefield for the uninitiated.]
+One thing we can all agree on is that making effective use of JavaScript's implicit coercion requires memorizing a lot of non-intuitive special cases, making it a minefield for the uninitiated.

 Then when `state.taken` reaches `args[0]` we return 'done', sealing off the pipes before us.
 We also reset the `state.taken` counter, allowing us to repeat the query later.

-We do those two steps before query initialization to handle the cases of `take(0)` and `take()` [footnote: What would you expect each of those to return?
-What do they actually return?].
+We do those two steps before query initialization to handle the cases of `take(0)` and `take()` [^footnoteO].
 Then we increment our counter and return the gremlin.

+[^footnoteO]: What would you expect each of those to return?
+What do they actually return?

 #### As